Xylono-1,4-lactonase

+The enzyme characterised from Pseudomonas fragi and Gluconobacter oxydans hydrolyses D-xylono-1,4-lactone to D-xylonic acid.
+The enzyme is of interest as a target for metabolic engineering.

-This enzyme belongs to the family of hydrolases, specifically those acting on carboxylic ester bonds.
+This enzyme is a hydrolase, specifically one acting on carboxylic ester bonds.
 The systematic name of this enzyme class is D-xylono-1,4-lactone lactonohydrolase.
 Other names in common use include xylono-γ-lactonase, and xylonolactonase.
-This enzyme participates in pentose and glucuronate interconversions.